Enable or Disable Offline Files in Windows 10 | Use it Correctly

 Step 1.
 Go to File Explore > This PC > network locations, then select the mapped network drive created in advance.

 Step 2.
-Right-click folders which contain offline files, then select Sync > Sync selected offline files.
+Right-click folders that contain offline files, then select Sync > Sync selected offline files.

 Method 2: Sync files automatically